pataprogramming/loom-jung/README.md

 > (def ga (atom (graph [1 2] [2 3] [3 1])))
 ```

 A visualizer is a Swing component.
-At a minimum, it needs a graph supplied to it at creation.
+At a minimum, it needs a graph
+supplied to it at creation.
+It expects a loom graph wrapped in something
+that can be dereferenced, but will if supplied a bare Loom graph it
+will wrap it in an atom.
 ```
 > (def vv (visualizer ga))
 ```